ooples/pine_script_docs/source/writing/Limitations.rst

 You might be asking yourself: what is a local block?
 As we discussed in the variables section, each script will have a local scope and a global scope.
 The local scope is what is inside a local block so in other words, if statements, loops, etc. There is a max of
 500 local blocks allowed which is one of those limits that will be very difficult to surpass.

+    //@version=5
+    indicator("")
+    int length = 14
+    var volSma = float(na)
+    if close > open
+        volSma := ta.wma(volume, length)
+    plot(volSma)

+    Note that:

+    - We are calculating the volume wma only when the close is higher than the open to save on processing time

 Max bars back
 ^^^^^^^^^^^^^